 For businesses, setting up a system where a customer’s role in spending money is passive is tempting.
 Putting even small barriers in the way of cancellations can dissuade busy customers from taking that step, leading to more renewals and profits for the company.
 If making continued renewals or additional purchases extremely easy means you increase sales, why would you do otherwise?

 Because any increased revenue you make due to dark patterns comes at a cost.

 Dark patterns are bad for customer relationships.

-If people feel tricked into spending money on something they don’t really want, they’ll come away from the experience thinking less of your brand.
+If people feel tricked into spending money on something they don’t want, they’ll come away thinking less of your brand.
 You may get some extra money now, but you lose customer loyalty in the process and risk harming your brand reputation.

 If your company sells a subscription product—an industry in which dark patterns are especially common—making cancellations hard has an unintended consequence.
 A customer that may have been inclined to start and stop a subscription based on when they need the product are less likely to resubscribe later if their first attempt to cancel requires jumping through hoops.
 They’ll remember that annoyance and look for a competitor that offers a better customer experience.
 They may even go share their frustrations in customer reviews, on social media, or in conversations with friends.

 You can track renewals and cancellations, but you can’t see how many potential customers avoid your brand because of hearing about the bad experience other customers had.

 Examples of Dark Patterns